1855 Atlantic hurricane season: Tropical Storm Four

-There was considerable damage in the Lesser Antilles.
+Considerable damage occurred in the Lesser Antilles.
 On Saint Vincent, rains destroyed roads and a number of houses.
 Many sugar cane fields were also ruined.
 Several vessels were lost there and on other islands, including Barbados, Dominica, and Martinique.
-On Saint Croix in the present-day U.S. Virgin Islands, at least one vessel was destroyed by the heavy gales.
-There were also strong gales reported in Puerto Rico and Dominican Republic.
+On Saint Croix in the present-day United States Virgin Islands, at least one vessel was destroyed by the heavy gales.
+There were also strong gales reported in Puerto Rico and the Dominican Republic.